 People have a habit of getting attached to their RV.
 A little too attached.
 Affectionate nicknames start slipping out, and before you know it, your RV is forever called Pookie.

-Why do people name their vehicles?
-People often name their vehicles because it allows them to ‘talk” to their car when they are complaining, questioning, or cursing.
-Cars get “sick” and have quirks just like other pets, and it almost seems natural to name it.
-25% of Americans actually name their cars.
+Why do people name their RVs and boats?
+People often name their recreational vehicles because it allows them to ‘talk” to their RV or boat when they are complaining, questioning, or cursing.
+All vehicles get “sick” and have quirks just like other pets.
+It almost seems natural to name it.
+About 25% of Americans actually name their cars.